 Hidalgo County health authority reminds the public of limitations of at home COVID-19 tests

-The free at-home COVID test kits will soon be getting to Valley homes.
+The free at-home COVID test kits are already arriving at Valley homes.

 Health care specialists say it's important to understand their limitations.